unpoller/unpoller/integrations/influxunifi/cmd/unifi-poller/README.md

         errors will be logged.
 Using this with debug=true adds line numbers to any error logs.

+    lambda         default: false
+        * Until reports of astonishing success with this mode, it is EXPERIMENTAL.
+        Setting this to true will invoke a run-once mode where the application immediately polls the controller and reports the metrics to InfluxDB.
+        Then it exits.
+This mode is useful in an AWS Lambda or a crontab where the execution timings are controlled.
+This mode may also be adapted to run in other collector scripts and apps like telegraf or diamond.
+        This mode can also be combined with a "test database" in InfluxDB to give yourself a "test config file" you may run ad-hoc to test changes.

     max_errors     default: 0
         If you restart the UniFI controller, the poller will lose access until it is restarted.
 Specifying a number greater than -1 for max_errors will